haskell/error-messages/message-index/messages/GHC-64725/index.md

 Errors like this usually come from libraries trying to enforce certain rules about the types they work with, or to improve upon a compiler error that would occur otherwise.
-It is up to the library authors to provide enough information in the embedded error message to fix the failing program, check the documentation for the function that triggered the error for more information.
+It is up to the library authors to provide enough information in the embedded error message to fix the failing program—check the documentation for the function that triggered the error for more information.
 These errors are constructed using `GHC.TypeLits.TypeError` applied to a type